Indu Sudaresan’s historical fiction book, The Twentieth Wife, captures the drama of the lives of the Mughal kings and queens.

 Authorial Biases: The Sun Among Women?

-The Twentieth Wife is recommended for those who like decorative prose and royal intrigue, with a touch of the sentimental romance, but not for those who seek complex female characters, and prefer showing over telling.
+The Twentieth Wife is recommended for those who like decorative prose and royal intrigue, with a touch of sentimental romance, but not for those who seek complex female characters and prefer showing over telling.

 Best Quotes on the Mughal queen